ludocode/onramp/docs/bootstrap-path.md

 ## Language Progression

 The Onramp unit tests include a program to generate all solutions to the [eight queens puzzle](https://en.wikipedia.org/wiki/Eight_queens_puzzle).
-This program exists for each language stage implemented by Onramp.
+This program exists for most language stages implemented by Onramp.
 Since the program is functionally identical in each stage, it's useful for illustrating the progression of languages in Onramp.

 - [Eight queens in hexadecimal bytecode](../test/vm/programs/eight-queens.oe.ohx).
 This is the lowest level: everything is done by hand.
 Note the fixed addresses and padding between symbols.
 Editing can be painful if you need to move a function or recalculate a relative jump.